Label Comparison: Current USDA vs. FAT

 FAT

 Carbon footprint and sustainability metrics disclosed when data is available.
+(Website only — not yet in the FAT App.)

 How FAT Scores Work